 Digital Collection Content Creation at the DMAPaper

-Shyam Oberoi, Dallas Museum of Art (DMA), USA, Andrea Severin Goins, Dallas Museum of Art, USA
+Shyam Oberoi, Royal Ontario Museum (ROM), Canada, Andrea Severin Goins, Dallas Museum of Art, USA

 Published paper: Digital collection content creation at the DMA